 Best Time Management Apps: for Android

 1. Google Keep – Notes and Lists

 Google Keep is one of the best list-making apps for Android due to its versatile features.
-You can easily add notes and photos to it, as well as record voice memos and have it transcribe it for you.
+You can easily add notes and photos to it, as well as record voice memos and have it transcribe them for you.
 It can even be used for party planning.
-Plus, its handy coloring and labeling system turns categorizing your notes into a fun and visual activity.
+Plus, its handy highlighting and labeling system turns categorizing your notes into a fun and extremely visual activity.

 2. Sectograph Planner and Time Manager

 The reason why I believe the concept behind Sectograph works so well has everything to do with its uniqueness.
-The app displays your events, tasks, and cases for any given day under the form of a twelve-hour circular chart that assumes the guise of a clock dial.
+The app displays your events, tasks, and cases for any given day as a twelve-hour circular chart that assumes the guise of a clock dial.
 It’s like your Calendar up, but organized by hours.